 What we are doing

-We are committed to reaching net zero in our own operations and to reducing by 50% the intensity of our overall carbon footprint by 2030, with a target to reach net zero overall by 2050.
+We are committed to reducing by 50% the intensity of our overall carbon footprint by 2030, and following a Net Zero by 2050 trajectory.

 In order to do this, we are reducing our carbon emissions in our own operations by turning to new technologies and alternative energies, by procuring renewable electricity for our sites and offices, and by neutralising residual emissions through projects to reduce or capture carbon emissions.
+Since FY18, we have reduced our scope 1&2 carbon emissions in absolute terms by 12%.
 We are also working with our supply chain to help reduce our overall carbon footprint linked to the procurement of packaging and agricultural materials as well as transportation.
+Since FY18, we have reduced our scope 3 emissions by 18% in intensity.

 To reduce our carbon footprint and minimise waste, we are developing more sustainable packaging solutions by reducing the weight of our bottles, removing plastic from our labels, caps and secondary packaging, increasing their recycled content, and looking at ways of reducing carbon emissions in the making process.
-Our new sustainable packaging and point-of-sale guidelines have spurred us to phase out all single use plastic POS by 2021.
+Therefore, 98% of our packaging are recyclable, reusable or compostable.
+Moreover, our new sustainable packaging and point-of-sale guidelines have spurred us to phase out all single use plastic POS by 2021.

-Since 2010, we have reduced our water consumption by 23% and our affiliates are currently developing their own water reduction roadmaps so that we can reduce it by a further 20%.
+Our affiliates are currently developing water reduction roadmaps, helping to reduce our overall water consumption intensity (per unit of distilled alcohol) by 8.1% since FY18.
 We also have strong water replenishment programmes in countries identified as high risk.

 Reduce the environmental impacts of our packaging and the waste it generates throughout each step of production chain to the consumer.Action